nfomon/shok/features.md

 code-mode
 =========
 The lush scripting language is a statically-typed, prototype-based object-oriented programming language.
-It tries to be simple and idiomatic, but with small amounts of magic to assist in its role as an interactive shell language.
+It is specifically designed for its role as an interactive shell; a secure and friendly user-facing portal to the underlying operating system in a platform-independent manner.
 Some features:

  - Native path literals and other filesystem types
  - Native job control types
  - Static type safety
  - Familiar declarative style
- - Typist-friendly syntax
- - Concurrency (coming soon)
  - Shell security-aware string escapes
  - Composable prototypes with multiple inheritance